LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/array-basics/README.md

 int myArray[10] = {0, 11, 24, 13, 44, 15, 60, 37, 8, 9};
 ```

 To access the data stored in an array, use square brackets with the index whose value you want.
-This can also be used for assigned a value to a given index.
+This can also be used for assigning a value to a given index.

 ```
 >$ printf(myArray[0]);